The Tax-Deferred Exchange

 Timing is important.
 Certain actions must be taken in sequence and exchanges must be completed within strict time limits.

-7. Purchase of Replacement Property must be completed by the earlier of the 180th day after transfer of the first Relinquished Property or the due date (including extensions) for filing Exchanger’s tax return.
-Any unspent exchange funds will be returned to the Exchanger at termination of the exchange.
+Purchase of Replacement Property must be completed by the earlier of the 180th day after the transfer of the first Relinquished Property or the due date (including extensions) for filing Exchanger’s tax return.
+Any unspent exchange funds will be returned to the Exchanger at the termination of the exchange.

 Source: Claudia M. Kiernan, Esq., CES